Frequently Asked Questions

 My (old) results showed me as J2a4 [example].
 Why is my haplogroup name not used here and in the project group name?

 The older “hierarchical” or “longhand” haplogroup names are very volatile as the tree gets refined constantly.
-Always use the terminal SNP you have been tested for, in the example here the historical name at FTDNA completely would be J2a4-L26.
+Always include the terminal SNP you have been tested for.
+In the example here, the haplogroup name at FTDNA stated completely would be J2a4-L26.
 You can find name versions for the following test providers: FTDNA, Genographic Project, 23andMe

 I have 12 (or 25) STR-markers.
 My kit was not grouped and I do not have matches.
 Why?

-Only a rough grouping may be possible without detailed Haplogroup/SNP test.
-STR-Marker upgrade and/or Deep SNP testing (FGC Y-Elite, FTDNA BigY, FTDNA J2 SNP Packs, YSEQ J2 SNP Panels, chip tests like Geno 2.0 or Chromo 2.0) is suggested to find distant matches.
+Only a rough grouping may be possible without a detailed Haplogroup/SNP test.
+STR-Marker upgrade and/or Deep SNP testing (with FGC Y-Elite, FTDNA BigY, FTDNA J2 SNP Packs, YSEQ J2 SNP Panels, chip tests like Geno 2.0 or Chromo 2.0) is suggested to find distant matches.

-J2 is a very old, diverse and widespread haplogroup: for example the most common subgroup J2a-L26 is still 16200 years old compared to the common European R1b-L11,P311 haplogroup that was formed only 4800 years ago for example.
+J2 is a very old, diverse and widespread haplogroup.
+For example, the most common subgroup J2a-L26 is still 16200 years old, in contrast with the common European R1b-L11,P311 haplogroup that was formed only 4800 years ago for example.

-Depending on your haplotype and SNP tests a basic to good clustering may be possible.
-Advanced SNP test is suggested.
+Depending on your haplotype and SNP tests, a basic to good clustering may be possible.
+Advanced SNP testing is often suggested.

-Why do you often suggest to do (advanced) Tests like BigY or SNP tests?
+Why do you often suggest doing advanced tests like BigY or SNP tests?

-BigY or advanced SNP Tests are needed to refine (or certify) deep clades and to confirm matches not clearly in one haplogroup (overlapping haplotypes).
+BigY or advanced SNP Tests are needed to refine or confirm an assignment to deep clades, and to confirm matches not clearly in one haplogroup (overlapping haplotypes).